gianfaye/gianfaye-jekyll/_posts/2014-06-07-freezing-point-depression.md

 As I mentioned above, the bottle broke. :( Obviously, I wanted to reuse the bottle.
 This made me wonder why it broke when I refilled the bottle with purified water and put it to freezer overnight, when it didn't break when I put the then mineral water in the freezer for days.

-I have fun knowing why.
+I had fun knowing why.